Coiot/cbr-main/src/albums/s2/episode16.md

 - scene_number: 64
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode16-scene64.jpg
   narration: "<p>Good news!
 The operation is a success!
 Bad news!
 Their own city Grand Village got nuked!
 Antonio has had enough of Thanadelthur’s nonsense and is ready to return the radioactive favour.
-You know the old saying "You play with fire, you're going to get burned"?
-Antonio's message is pretty similar; "You play with nukes, you're going to get nuked"!</p>"
+You know the old saying “You play with fire, you're going to get burned?”
+Antonio's message is pretty similar; ”You play with nukes, you're going to get nuked!”</p>"
 - scene_number: 65
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode16-scene65.jpg